acronychalrising/backup-contacts/readme.md

 bonus goal: compare the names with existing lists backup contacts 1-8.

 ## steps:
-1. get full list of contacts from contact app (probably using applescript)
+1. get full list of contacts from mac's contact app (probably using applescript)
 2. export it into aforementioned format
 3. add list to notes app
 4. (bonus) check backup contacts 9 against all other notes in folder, check for duplicates